torchbox/torchbox.com/docs/listing.md

 Without JavaScript:

+- Without JavaScript, dropdown option panels render expanded so all checkboxes remain available.
-- The filter form submits via **GET** to the listing URL.
-- An **Apply filters** button is visible (`data-listing-filters-submit`).
-- The full page reloads with query parameters applied.
+- The filter form submits via **GET** to the listing URL, and the **Apply filters** button (`data-listing-filters-submit`) is visible and does exactly that: the full page reloads with the selected query parameters applied.

-With JavaScript, the Apply button is hidden and changes apply automatically (debounced 200ms on input change).
+With JavaScript, each group becomes a button-controlled disclosure, the Apply button is hidden, and checkbox changes are applied through htmx.

 ---